 In 2020, Uzbekistan generated around 395.00 million US dollars in the tourism sector alone.
 This corresponds to 0.57 percent of its the gross domestic product and approximately 31 percent of all international tourism receipts in Central Asia.

 A global comparison can be found here › International tourism

 Back to overview: Uzbekistan

 Development of the tourism sector in Uzbekistan from 1995 to 2019The following chart shows the number of tourist arrivals registered in Uzbekistan each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 5 countries in Central Asia.

-Revenues in tourismIn 1996, tourism revenues amounted to 15.00 million USD, or about 0.11 percent of the gross national product.
+Revenues from tourismIn 1996, tourism revenues amounted to 15.00 million USD, or about 0.11 percent of the gross national product.
 This corresponded to about 173,000 tourists at that time and roughly 87 USD per person.
 Within 24 years, the country's dependence on tourism has increased drastically.
-Before the outbreak of the Covid-19 pandemic, sales took up $1.68 billion billion, 2.8 percent of gross national product.
+Before the outbreak of the COVID-19 pandemic, sales were $1.68 billion billion, 2.8 percent of gross national product.
 Thus, each visitor spent an average of $249 on their vacation in Uzbekistan.